matrix-construct/construct/include/ircd/README.md

 - MAPI include stack <ircd/mapi.h> is the standard header group for modules.
 This stack is an extension to the standard include stack but has specific tools for pluggable modules which are not part of the libircd core.

+### Conventions

+These are things you should know when mulling over the code as a whole.
+Importantly, knowing these things will help you avoid various gotchas and not waste your time debugging little surprises.
+You may or may not agree with some of these choices (specifically the lack of choices in many cases) but that's why they're explicitly discussed here.

+#### Null termination

+- We don't rely on null terminated strings.
+We always carry around two points of data to indicate such vectoring.
+Ideally this is a pair of pointers indicating the `begin`/`end` like an STL iterator range. `string_view` et al and the `buffer::` suite work this way.

+- Null terminated strings can still be used and we even still create them in many places on purpose just because we can.

+- Null terminated creations use the BSD `strl*` style and *not* the `strn*` style.
+Take note of this.
+When out of buffer space, such an `strl*` style will *always* add a null to the end of the buffer.
+Since we almost always have vectoring data and don't really need this null, a character of the string may be lost.
+This can happen when creating a buffer tight to the length of an expected string without a `+ 1`.
+This is actually the foundation of a case to move *back* to `strn*` style but it's not prudent at this time.

+- Anything named `print*` like `print(mutable_buffer, T)` always composes null terminated output into the buffer.
+These functions usually return a size_t which indicates characters printed *not including null*.
+They may return a `string_view`/`const_buffer` of that size (never viewing the null).